netdata/netdata/health/notifications/pushbullet/README.md

 - a Pushbullet access token that can be created in your [account settings](https://www.pushbullet.com/#settings/account)
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Pushbullet
+## Configure Netdata to send alert notifications to Pushbullet

 > ### Info
 >